Muhammad-Hassan-Farid/Lung-Tumor-Segmentation-With-UNET/README.md

 This Jupyter Notebook performs analysis and evaluation of a **lung tumor segmentation model** on the [Lung Tumor Segmentation dataset](https://www.kaggle.com/datasets/mohammedalqatib/lung-tumor-segmentation) from Kaggle.

-The notebook loads preprocessed CT scan slices (`.npy` format) along with their corresponding ground-truth tumor masks, visualizes examples, implements a U-Net-based segmentation model using PyTorch, trains it on GPU (NVIDIA Tesla T4), and evaluates performance using the **Intersection over Union (IoU)** metric.
+The notebook loads preprocessed CT scan slices (`.npy` format) along with their corresponding ground-truth tumor masks, visualizes examples, implements a U-Net-based segmentation model using tensorflow, trains it on GPU (NVIDIA Tesla T4), and evaluates performance using the **Intersection over Union (IoU)** metric.

 ## Dataset
 - **Source**: [Lung Tumor Segmentation - Kaggle Dataset](https://www.kaggle.com/datasets/mohammedalqatib/lung-tumor-segmentation)